Klondike Park (St. Charles County): History

-Klondike Park was originally a silica sand quarry, but was restored to natural condition by St. Charles County Parks.
+Klondike Park was originally a silica sand quarry, but was restored to its natural condition by St. Charles County Parks.
 One unique feature of the park is the powdery white silica sand.
 This substance was mined to be blown into glass when the park was still an operating silica mine.

 The Lewis and Clark Expedition passed along what would be the park's northern border in 1804.
 The expedition stopped at nearby Tavern Rock on May 23, 1804, and again on September 21, 1806.

 The land was originally owned by Wilhelm (William) Engelage.
 The park is located on the site of the old Klondike Sandstone Quarry, which was founded in 1898 when the Tavern Rock Sand Company acquired the land.
-This location is on the eastern end of a 45 mile belt of St. Peter Sandstone.
+This location is on the eastern end of a 45-mile belt of St. Peter Sandstone.
 The sandstone was found well below ground level so the surface rock, Joachim dolomite, needed to be removed to access the sandstone.
 The sandstone was crushed on site, and then shipped by railroad to be used in the manufacture of glass.
 The quarry closed in 1983.
 St. Charles County purchased the land in 1999.

-Cliffs and bluff are made of limestone and sandstone.
+Cliffs and bluffs are made of limestone and sandstone.
 There are many warning signs on cliffs due to numerous deaths of cliffs giving away to weight.